frodosghost/AtomLoggerBundle/README.md

-ManhattanLogBundle
+AtomLoggerBundleBundle
 ================

-Catch Errors and log in a external CatchError database
+Catch errors and log in a external Atom Logger database